Looking to buy a shipping container? You have numerous options, and one of the first things you should do is determine which one fits your needs.

 - Roof and Upper Rails: Container roofs, especially if they’ve been dented, can cause water to pool.
 Rust patches will form in these areas, which may be an indication that the roof has been compromised.

 - Doors: Check that the doors open freely and that the locking mechanism can close easily.
+Doors are one of the most important aspects of modified shipping containers and should be accounted for from the earliest stage of any container project.
 Additionally, you’ll want to inspect the gaskets to confirm that they close and seal properly.
 Gaskets that are damaged will be cracked, cut or rusted out.

 - Interior: A plywood insert covers the floor in most shipping containers.
 Look for evidence of water damage or mold; plywood will be softer, discolored or black in areas that are been repeatedly wet.
 Overall, inspect the general condition: Are there large areas of rust?
 Does the interior have dirt or grime that can’t be removed by cleaning?
 Is there an overpowering smell?